-If you asked me what a blog was ten years ago I could not have told you.
+If you asked me what a blog was five years ago I could not have told you.
 But these days I write and post one every week.
 As does my good friend Judy McLane.
 Only months after saying goodbye to a 33-year career as co-owner of a successful ad agency in Southern California, Judy plunged into the creation of her popular website, Harmony Designed.

 In a recent interview, I asked Judy what inspired her to “reset” her life.